l00sy4/Kill-Date/README.md

 # Kill-Date

-The header file provided contains:
+The header file provided contains two functions:

-- Two functions, one that deletes the currently running executable from the disk and terminates the process and one that that gets the current Unix timestamp
+- One function that deletes the currently running executable from the disk and then terminates the process.
+The other retrieves the current Unix timestamp.

-- A function-like macro that compares the current Unix timestamp to an epoch
+Additionally, there is a function-like macro that compares the current Unix timestamp to a given epoch.

 ### Usage